Daniela Lalita: 2014–2018: Interest in music

 After completing her design studies, Lalita went to the NYU Steinhardt where she studied music technology.
-Her mentor was Morton Subotnick, a pioneer of electronic music who collaborated with engineer Don Buchla on the design of one of the first analog synthesizers.
-Buchla built the instrument based on Subotnick's musical specifications, including his request for a keyboard-free interface.
+Her mentor was Morton Subotnick, a pioneer of electronic music who collaborated with engineer Don Buchla on one of the first analog synthesizers, which Buchla built to Subotnick's specifications.
 The modular synthesizer, which was named "Buchla" after him, is used by Lalita for her recordings.

 She recorded her first track, "hmp", in 2014 and released it on SoundCloud in September 2016.
-In the following years, she issued additional singles in electronic music on the same platform and occasionally performed as a DJ.
+The track was later used by director Lena Greene for the commercial work Beauty Papers Magazine X Comme Des Garçons X Ilan Rubin.
+In the following years, Lalita issued additional electronic music singles on the same platform and occasionally performed as a DJ.